How to Publish a research paper

 - Common mistakes

-Usage of figures from another paper without credit and permission
+- Usage of figures or images from other papers without proper credit and permission.

 - Where to publish